Please read our important disclaimers before using this content

 - Witnesses present during interactions (who can verify your conduct)

-- Your ex's threats or hostile behavior (evidence of her combativeness)
+- The other party's threats or hostile behavior (evidence of their combativeness)

 How to document effectively: